CartoDB/carto.js/doc/static_maps.md

 # Static Maps

-Static views of CartoDB maps can be generated using the [Static Maps API](/cartodb-platform/maps-api/static-maps-api/) within CartoDB.js.
+Static views of CARTO maps can be generated using the [Static Maps API](/carto-engine/maps-api/static-maps-api/) within CARTO.js.
 The map's style, including the zoom and bounding box, follows from what was set in the `viz.json` file, but you can change the zoom, center, and size of your image with a few lines of code.
 You can also change your basemap Images can be placed in specified DOM elements on your page, or you can generate a URL for the image.

 ## Quick Start